 “The other reason I grow Odontoglossum orchids and probably the most important one, is their rarity in cultivation.
 There is a very real chance these orchids could disappear as so few people grow them.
 It terrifies me that some of the most stunning plants to ever evolve could be lost without people ever knowing they existed.”

 “Odontoglossum orchids are difficult for commercial nurseries to grow and as such there are few orchid nurseries who grow them.
-The species require cold conditions and high humidity: maximum temperatures in summer of around 25C and winter night temperatures which get down to down to 8C, are perfect.
+The species requires cold conditions and high humidity: maximum temperatures in summer of around 25C and winter night temperatures which get down to down to 8C are perfect.”

 “The plants also require heavy shade so I paint my greenhouse with white greenhouse shade paint and use a double layer of green shading through the late spring to early autumn.
 In winter, I remove the green shading and leave the white paint.”